 - 1. Newly elected Board Members assume office at noon on the first Friday of December following the general election.
-They shall be sworn in by or at the first Board meeting following that date.
-Appointed Board members are sworn in by or at the first Regular Board Meeting after the Board approves the appointment.
+They shall be sworn in by or at the first special or regular Board meeting following that date.
+Appointed Board members are sworn in by or at the first special or regular Board Meeting after the Board approves the appointment.
 Newly elected or appointed Board members must be sworn in prior to performing any official duties. - 2.
-Using the standard form (see attached), the Board President shall appoint the Clerk of the Board or Legal Counsel to have the newly elected Board Members repeat after them the words of the oath. - 3.
+Newly sworn-in Board members will temporarily assume the committee assignments of their predecessor until such time that the President of the Board can make committee assignments. - 3.
+Using the standard form (see attached), the Board President shall appoint the Clerk of the Board or Legal Counsel to have the newly elected Board Members repeat after them the words of the oath. - 4.
 The Clerk of the Board or Legal Counsel will obtain required signatures.